-It is also recommended that any area exterior slab-on-grade (sidewalks, ramp etc.) shall be constructed using Granular B subbase of thickness 300 mm and Granular A base of thickness 150 mm with incorporating subdrain facilities.
+It is also recommended that any area exterior slab-on-grade (sidewalks, ramp etc.) shall be constructed using a Granular A base of thickness 150 mm with incorporating subdrain facilities.
 The modulus of subgrade reaction (ks) for the design of the slabs set over competent native soil/structural fill is 22 MPa/m.